Great Fires of 1871: Peshtigo Fire

 The Peshtigo Fire occurred on October 8, 1871, in Wisconsin.
 It is considered among the deadliest fires in recorded history.
 The fire was said to have been started due to slash and burn methods and grown by the winds.
 Peter Pernin (an eyewitness) wrote "When turning my gaze from the river I chanced to look either to the right or left, before me or upwards, I saw nothing but flames."
 In total the fire spanned across 6 counties and 1.2–1.5 million acres, killed 1,200 to 1,500 people, and damaged a total of 16 towns.
 The only structures that remained in Peshtigo was a brick kiln and a house constructed of new wood.
 Today there is a museum and cemetery to commemorate the fire.

 Other Wisconsin fires

 Another fire burned in the lower half of the Door Peninsula.
-A misconception is that the Peshtigo fire "jumped" across the bay to the Door Peninsula, however these were separate fires.
+A misconception is that the Peshtigo fire "jumped" across the bay to the Door Peninsula; however these were separate fires.
 The fire started south of New Franken and spread due to the wind.
 The fire burned the towns of Union, Brussels and Forestville.
 The fire also burnt the town of Williamsonville (located in modern-day Gardner) which left only 17 alive from the population of 77.
 The town did not rebuild.
 The fire spanned from its starting point to south of Sturgeon Bay and an estimated 7,500 people were left homeless due to the fire.

+Another fire broke out in Monroe, Wisconsin 10 days after the conflagrations in Peshtigo and Chicago.
+This fire burned three stores to the ground and caused around $20,000 in damages.
+No lives were lost in the fire.